henryoier/leetcode/Leetcode Log.md

 435_Non-OverlappingIntervals 2Y
 Sort the intervals with start first.
 When a new intervals have no overlap with the last one, add it . else, refresh the end point by comparing the current end with the new one.

+317_ShortestDistanceFromAllBuildings 3Y
+BFS from all buildings, find the place with minimum sum of distances.